Starting as an engineering manager

 So give yourself a pat on the back for that and take every opportunity to learn more.

-As you lead teams and bring about positive change for the team and the organisation, you will want to take the next step in your career.
+As you lead teams and bring about positive change for the team and the organization, you will want to take the next step in your career.

 After managing teams of engineers, the natural next step is managing other managers.